 - Wash your hands with soap and water or an alcohol-based hand sanitizer after touching surfaces such as washing machines and dryers.

-- Limit your time in shared laundry space.
+- Limit your time in the shared laundry space.
 Sort and fold laundered items in your room.

-Student life tends to be busy with being on campus, working on projects, working and making time to be social.
-We always encourage students to follow Public Health guidelines when it comes to maintaining social distances and limiting guests/friends who students allow into their home.
-It’s okay to talk to your roommates about your comfort levels with having visitors in your home.
+Student life tends to be busy with being on campus, working on projects, and making time to be social.
+We always encourage students to follow Public Health guidelines regarding maintaining social distances and limiting guests/friends who students allow into their home.
+It’s okay to talk to roommates about your comfort levels with visitors in your home.
 We suggest:

-- Are all housemates okay with having friends in the home?
+- Are all housemates okay with having friends in the house?
 If you are going to have friends over:

 - Do you want your friends to wear a mask inside?
-Are you going to ask your friend to wash/sanitize their hands when they come in?
+Are you asking your friend to wash/sanitize their hands when they come in?

 Washing our hands and wearing a mask is the simple thing that we can do to protect ourselves and others.
 But what about navigating boundaries with our housemates?

 A global pandemic has been described as being ‘unprecedented’ and ‘difficult.’
 When we factor in moving to a city and potentially living with strangers, our emotions become exasperated.
-The first thing to remember when going into how to navigate boundaries in student housing when it comes to protecting yourself and others from Covid, is respect and empathy.
+The first thing to remember when navigating boundaries in student housing when it comes to protecting yourself and others from Covid is respect and empathy.
 Everyone wants to feel like they are being heard and listened to (two very different concepts).

 Start by talking about comfort levels (are you okay with guests being over?
 If you have guests over, are you okay with cleaning and sanitizing after they leave?
 Will you all wear masks inside?).
 Go into these conversations with an open mind.
-It is completely normal for people to have complicated and conflicted feelings about the pandemic.
-Try to understand what is important to your housemates, as well as what they may need and how this impacts their behaviours.
-Try your best to avoid making assumptions about why someone is resistant to following rules.
+It is entirely normal for people to have complicated and conflicted feelings about the pandemic.
+Try to understand what is important to your housemates, what they may need and how this impacts their behaviours.
+Try your best to avoid assumptions about why someone is resistant to following rules.
 Take their perspective into account.

-Once you have established everyone’s comfort levels, it’s okay to move onto the ‘bigger’ discussions, such as preparing for what can be done if one roommate falls ill.
+Once you have established everyone’s comfort levels, it’s okay to move on to the ‘bigger’ discussions, such as preparing for what can be done if one roommate falls ill.
 During these discussions, you can always use “I Statements.’
 This is when we communicate how something makes us feel in a non-confrontational way.
-The basic layout is to say “I feel (emotion) when….”.
+The basic layout says, “I feel (emotion) when….”.
 These statements are based solely on how you feel and are not meant to hurt or upset your housemates.
 Try to listen to what everyone is saying.
-There are many distractions that can impact your ability to listen.
-Be aware of your own feelings and try to not project or push your feelings onto others.
+Many distractions can impact your ability to listen.
+Be aware of your feelings and try not to project or push your emotions onto others.
 In doing so, you can create a neutral environment.

 Other effective communication skills are:

 - Mindfulness: A global pandemic is a heavy topic that can bring up a lot of feelings and the potential for conflict.
-Learn how to notice and manage your emotions so that the situation does not escalate.
+Learn how to notice and manage your emotions, so the situation does not escalate.
 Be mindful of your tone.
 (It’s not always what we say, but how we say it.)
-You should check in with yourself during these conversations and ask yourself, “is this a conversation, or is this an argument?”
+You should check in with yourself during these conversations and ask yourself, “Is this a conversation, or is this an argument?”

 - Open-ended questions: These are questions that cannot be answered with a ‘yes’ or ‘no’ response.
 These types of questions bring our thoughts, feelings or ideas.
 You can use these questions to gain a better understanding.
-Try to refrain from asking too many open-ended questions, as it could make someone feel like they’re being interrogated.
+Refrain from asking too many open-ended questions, as it could make someone feel like they’re being interrogated.

-- We are not always going to agree with one another, but by using affirmations, you are validating someone’s feelings by being empathetic.
-An example of this is “It’s hard not seeing your friends, especially with everything that’s going on.’
+- We will not always agree with one another, but by using affirmations, you are validating someone’s feelings by being empathetic.
+An example is, “It’s hard not seeing your friends, especially with everything that’s going on.’

 - Reflections are when we listen to what someone has said and say it back to the person.
-An example of this is if your housemate says “I’m bored being at home all the time and just want to get together with my friends for some drinks.”
-You can respond, “You’ve been doing your part by staying home but you still want to connect with your friends.”
-We have all in some manner, lost control of our social lives.
+An example is if your housemate says, “I’m bored being at home all the time and just want to get together with my friends for some drinks.”
+You can respond, “You’ve been doing your part by staying home, but you still want to connect with your friends.”
+We have all, in some manner, lost control of our social lives.
 This is stressful.
-By listening and reflecting in this scenario, you can offer your housemate an alternative, such as having a few friends over in the backyard.
+By listening and reflecting on this scenario, you can offer your housemate an alternative, such as having a few friends over in the backyard.

 - Wrap up the conversation by highlighting some key points that have been discussed.
-These types of discussions may last awhile, or may be done in small spurts.
+These discussions may last a while or may be done in small spurts.
 Summarize what was discussed and decided on.

 This is just a brief synopsis of what can be done to help you and your housemates.
-We recognize that these are tough conversations to have, and Student Wellness Centre is here to support.
+We recognize that these are tough conversations, and Student Wellness Centre is here to support.
 Don’t hesitate to reach out!